openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

 #.
 In the component editor, locate the [tasks] tags.

    .. image:: Images/ORA_Tasks.gif
+      :alt: Image of component editor with tasks tags and text highlighted

 #.
 Replace the sample code with the code for your problem.